sifive/freedom/README.md

 U500 VC707 FPGA Dev Kit implements the Freedom U500 Platform and is designed to be mapped onto a [VC707 FPGA Evaluation Kit](https://www.xilinx.com/products/boards-and-kits/ek-v7-vc707-g.html).
+Both systems boot autonomously and can be controlled via an external debugger.

 Please read the section corresponding to the kit you are interested in for instructions on how to use this repo.